 Our business strategy is best served by engaging with the communities in which we operate through programs that produce socioeconomic benefits.
 Our social investments in health, education and small enterprise development are aligned with government priorities.
 Similarly, they are guided by a global strategy that focuses on creating sustained economic growth by building the capabilities of people and institutions.

 Preserving a robust and diverse natural environment is essential to the growth of our business.
-Chevron invests its resources to ensure compliance with environmental regulations and appropriate management of the environment.
+Chevron invests its resources to ensure compliance with environmental regulations and appropriate management of potential impacts on the environment.

 health, environment and safety